CliMA/Oceananigans.jl/README.md

 ```

 This installs the latest version that's _compatible with your current environment_.
-Don't forget to *be safe* 🏄 and check which Oceananigans you installed:
+Don't forget to *be careful* 🏄 and check which Oceananigans you installed:

 ```julia
 julia> Pkg.status("Oceananigans")